-4.4.2 Create Class and Schedule the Master Pod
+4.4.3 Create Class and Schedule the Master Pod

-Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide then schedule the Master Pod to license the Win10, Win7, and Win8.1 virtual machines (if available, choose "No Lab: Launch Cyber Range" from the list of labs as this selection will boot up all VMs in the pod).
+Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide then schedule the master pod to license the Win10-OS and Win11-OS virtual machines.

-When scheduling the Master Pod, it is important to schedule the pod for enough time to complete the following steps.
-Failure to complete the steps prior to taking the final snapshot could mean redeploying necessary virtual machines.
+When scheduling the master pod, it is important to schedule the pod for enough time to complete the following steps.

-4.4.3 Provide Temporary Internet Access to the Microsoft Windows VMs
+4.4.4 Provide Temporary Internet Access to the Win10-OS and Win11-OS VMs

-- 1. Outside the NETLAB+ interface, navigate to your vSphere Client using your management workstation, and then connect to your vCenter Server. - 2.
+- 1. Moving away from the NETLAB+ interface, navigate to your vSphere Client using your management workstation, and then connect to your vCenter Server. - 2.
 From the vSphere Client dashboard, select Hosts and Clusters. - 3.
 Select your host under the NETLAB datacenter and expand its view to see the virtual machines attached. - 4.
-Locate the Win10 virtual machine.
+Locate the Win10-OS virtual machine.
 Right-click on the virtual machine and select Edit Settings. - 5.
 Change Network adapter 1 to a virtual machine port group that is linked to an internet-accessible physical adapter.